UoB-COMSM0166/.github/profile/readme.md

+# COMSM0110

 More info for UoB-COMSM0110 will be added soon!

-You will also be assigned to your teams shortly.

 ## Processing Resources
 - https://processing.org/tutorials